Control of Documents

 Approval: Approving new and edited procedures is best spread around, and approval by the process owner makes the most sense – e.g. the Sales Manager will approve sales related processes.
-Management system documents (like the procedure for document control), will be the responsibility of the Management Representative.
+Management system documents (like the procedure for document control), will be the responsibility of the Management Representative or a designated Document Controller.
 The actual editing of the document may be delegated to someone else.

 The process of releasing a new document or update can be as simple as making the document available at the designated central location – either adding it to the repository or changing the permissions to make it available.
 Notification of the new release to relevant people is usually a good idea, but be wary of sending every new document notification to everyone in your organisation – too many notifications means they will all be ignored.

 It is good practice to have some indication on the document itself so that the status of hard copies can be easily determined, e.g. ‘Released’ in the header example above, an approval signature and date added to the footer of a master paper copy.